 • Reinstate their unused paid sick leave balance – up to 40 hours, or the number of carryover hours defined in your written policy, whichever is greater.
 (See carryover of accrued, unused, paid sick leave)

-• If rehiring a construction worker whose paid sick leave hours were paid out as a result of the employee separating employment before 90 calendar days, you are not required to reinstate any of the paid sick leave that was paid out following a previous separation from employment.
+• If rehiring a construction worker whose paid sick leave hours were paid out as a result of separation from employment before 90 calendar days, you are not required to reinstate any of the paid sick leave that was paid out following a previous separation from employment.

 • Reinstated paid sick leave must be available for use immediately upon rehire, unless the employee had not reached their paid sick leave eligibility date before separation.